 The present study has several limitations that should be addressed.The variable flip angle method which we have used in the present study is reported to overestimate T1 values in vivo due to imperfect spoiling and B1 bias[54].
 Although the correction methods for flip angle inhomogeneities were proposed previously[55], many qMRI studies -including ours- lack a correction while computing the T1 maps.
 Only after flip angle corrections are done on individual brains, the T1 evaluation methods would indicate accurate changes between age groups.
 It is important to identify within which range flip angle inhomogeneities are tolerated to predict T1 maps.To test the restrictions of our study, we ran simulations to compute the range of errors in predicting the T1 values.
 We can safely state that our results are valid, if the variability of flip angles remain in the range of ±10 % in comparison to the settings of the MR protocol (results available upon request).

 This study has a cross-sectional design which limits the interpretation individual aging patterns.
-Longitudinal studies should be conducted in the future to provide a better understanding of the age-related changes and minimize the inter-subject variations.
-To sum up, our report of increased T1 characteristics in healthy aging is centered on young and early-old adults and limits the generalization to ages outside this age range.
+Longitudinal studies should be conducted in the future to provide a better understanding of the age-related changes and minimize inter-subject variations.
+To sum up, our report of increased T1 characteristics in healthy aging is centered on young and old adults and limits the generalization to ages outside this age range.

 Furthermore, the interpretation of T1 measurements is affected by other factors such as the initial atlas registration and regional boundaries of the anatomical structures.Another limitation worthy to note is the method of registration.
 There are two different age groups whose anatomical properties differ a lot.
 We have created special masks for each participant to remove CSF for a better differentiation of WM and GM.
-This way, at least we were able to remove the age-dependent increase in ventricles & the effects of atrophy.
+This way, at least we were able to remove the age-dependent increase in ventricles and the effects of atrophy.
 Age-specific atlases may be used for future studies.
 In addition, when we consider biological variation introduced by the regional heterogeneity of the aging patterns, the complexity of predicting MR signal characteristics represented by T1 should be considered carefully.